Why Am I Nervous for a Job Interview

 Habits matter more than one-off techniques.
 Set up a pre-interview routine that includes:

-- 3–5 minutes of grounding breathwork 10 minutes before the start: inhale 4 seconds, hold 4, exhale 6.
-This simple pattern reduces sympathetic arousal while maintaining alertness.
+3-5 minutes of grounding breathwork ~10 minutes before the start: inhale for 4 seconds, hold for 4, exhale for 6.
+This pattern lowers sympathetic arousal while maintaining alertness.

-Visualize the interview scene, not as a fantasy of flawless performance, but as a realistic scenario in which you respond calmly to surprises.
+Visualise the interview scene—not as a fantasy of flawless performance, but as a realistic scenario in which you respond calmly to surprises.
 Run through your core examples, the opening pitch, and your top three questions.
 Because visualization activates similar neural pathways as actual practice, it prepares your mind to access the right memories under stress.

-Record two to three realistic practice interviews—either with a trusted colleague or on your own with a camera.
-Watch for filler words, pace, gestures, and clarity.
+Record 2-3 realistic practice interviews—either with a trusted colleague or on your own with a camera.
+Watch for filler words, pace, gestures, clarity.
 Focus on energy, not perfection.
 Rehearsal transfers memory and builds fluency.

-For virtual interviews test your camera angle, lighting, microphone, and background.
+For virtual interviews: test your camera angle, lighting, microphone, and background.
 Choose a quiet space with a neutral background.
-Log in five minutes early and have your notepad open with bullet prompts for your examples.
+Log in 5 minutes early and have your notepad open with bullet prompts for your examples.

-If you’re interviewing in a different country or for a remote international role, research local interview norms—level of formality, expected small talk, and how competencies are assessed.
-Prepare to explicitly translate your experience for different labor markets: what US employers view as initiative may be framed differently in Asia or Europe.
+If you’re interviewing in a different country or for a remote international role, research local interview norms—level of formality, expected small talk, how competencies are assessed.
+Prepare to explicitly translate your experience for different labour markets: what U.S. employers view as initiative may be framed differently in Asia or Europe.
 Practice concise explanations of complex projects for audiences who need quick context.

 Phase 3 — Performance: In-The-Moment Techniques

 Your initial presence frames the rest of the conversation.
 Use your opening pitch to anchor the discussion toward outcomes.
 A calm, purposeful opening slows your breathing and establishes confidence.
-Stand up for the first 10-15 seconds if you can when making your opening greeting—this increases voice resonance and posture.
+If you can, stand up for the first 10-15 seconds during your greeting—this increases voice resonance and posture.

 Writing a quick bullet while the interviewer speaks shifts some cognitive load from memory to external storage.
-Notes also buy a second to organize an answer and demonstrate engaged listening.
+Notes also buy you a second to organise your answer and demonstrate engaged listening.

 If you notice anxiety escalating, silently reappraise the sensation: “This is my body preparing me to do well.”
 Accept the physical signs without fighting them.
 Acceptance reduces secondary anxiety that usually worsens performance.

-For behavioral questions that trigger memory blanks, use a scaffold: restate the question, outline the context in one sentence, then move to action and the result.
-If you need a moment to recall details, say, “I want to make sure I give an accurate example—can I take a moment?”
+For behavioural questions that trigger memory blanks, use a scaffold: restate the question, outline the context in one sentence, then move to action and result.
+If you need a moment to recall details, say: “I want to make sure I give an accurate example — can I take a moment?”
 Most interviewers appreciate thoughtful answers.

 Remember: interviews are two-way.
 Use your prepared questions to pivot the dynamic from interrogation to mutual exploration.
 That mindset reduces performance pressure and creates authentic connection.